zuleirys/ResponsibleMachineLearningSpring2026/Group Assignments/README.md

-This folder contains group assignments.
+This folder contains group assignments for Grouup #3.